-A BlueConic Notification Bar action displays a full width bar with a message at the top or the bottom of the page.
+A BlueConic Notification Bar dialogue displays a full width bar with a message at the top or the bottom of the page.
 The bar inserts itself at the very top or bottom of the page without overlapping with your original content.
 You can set the bar to remain sticky at the top of the screen when the user scrolls, or to scroll out of vision with the page.

 This example show a pink sticky Notification Bar at the top of the page: